 Immediately as Jillian joined on the call, she was as warm and as passionate as could be.
 It was obvious throughout our conversation how enthusiastic and eager she is to share her knowledge on the subject of prenatal and postpartum health.
 We covered so many different topics during our call.
 Here are my favorite things that Jillian said:

-J: The reason I wanted to [write this book] is I was absolutely stunned and aghast, I would say on a daily basis, at, A: the amount of misinformation, B: the amount of dated information, and C: the tremendous influence that Big Food and Big Pharma have on mainstream information simply because they do a lot of advertising in those publications and on those websites.
+J: The reason I wanted to is I was absolutely stunned and aghast, I would say on a daily basis, at, A: the amount of misinformation, B: the amount of dated information, and C: the tremendous influence that Big Food and Big Pharma have on mainstream information simply because they do a lot of advertising in those publications and on those websites.

 The amount of misinformation and influence major industries have on pregnancy and birth is mind-blowing.
 I wish more women would do their research and ask more questions.